auth0/docs/articles/user-profile/user-impersonation.md

 - `code` is the authorization code you need

 ::: panel-info Single Page Apps
 The process described applies to Regular Web Applications.
 In case yours is a Single Page Application (SPA) you would have to use `"response_type":"token"` when invoking the [Impersonation API](/api/authentication/reference#impersonation).
-Once you do this Auth0 will redirect to your SPA _Callback URL_ with `access_token` and `id_token` in the `#` params.
+Once you do this Auth0 will redirect to your SPA _Callback URL_ with Access Token and ID Token in the `#` params.
 You can read more on the OAuth2 Implicit flow [here](/protocols/oauth2/oauth-implicit-protocol).
 :::

 ### Exchange Code with Token